EconPapers

 Fiscal Policy Responiveness, Persistence and Discretion

-No 2008/50, Working Papers from Department of Economics at the School of Economics and Management (ISEG), Technical University of Lisbon.
+No 2008/50, Working Papers Department of Economics from ISEG - Lisbon School of Economics and Management, Department of Economics, Universidade de Lisboa

 Abstract: We decompose fiscal policy in three components: i) responsiveness, ii) persistence and iii) discretion.
 Using a sample of 132 countries, our results point out that fiscal policy tends to be more persistent than to respond to output conditions.
 We also found that while the effect of cross-country covariates is positive (negative) for discretion, it is negative (positive) for persistence thereby suggesting that countries with higher persistence have lower discretion and vice versa.
 In particular, while government size, country size and income have negative effects on the discretion component of fiscal policy, they tend to increase fiscal policy persistence.